1.1 Statement of compliances

 Quantitative disclosures of fair value measurement hierarchy (Refer Note 34)

 All assets and liabilities have been classified as current or non-current as per the Company's normal operating cycle and other criteria set out in Note 1.22 operating cycle.
-Based on the nature of products and services and the time between the acquisition of assets for processing and their realization in cash and cash equivalent, the Company has ascertained its operating cycle as 12 months for the purpose of current and non-current classification of assets and liabilities, except for salt at crystalizers for which the operating cycle is 24 months.
+Based on the nature of products and services and the time between the acquisition of assets for processing and their realisation in cash and cash equivalent, the Company has ascertained its operating cycle as 12 months for the purpose of current and non-current classification of assets and liabilities, except for salt at crystalizers for which the operating cycle is 24 months.

-1.3 Changes in Accounting Standards with effect from 01.04.2024
+1.3 Changes in Accounting Standards with effect from April 01, 2025

 New Accounting Standards/Amendments notified but not yet effective.